liteflow-labs/vesting-starter-kit/README.md

-# {APP} Starter Kit
+# Vesting Starter Kit

 ## Purpose

-The {APP} Starter Kit is a boilerplate project designed to help businesses launch their own {APP_TYPE}.
-It includes a Next.js frontend with TypeScript, Tailwind CSS, and React Query, as well as a Liteflow SDK backend to manage quests and leaderboards.
+The Vesting Starter Kit is a boilerplate project designed to help businesses launch their own vesting contracts.
+It includes a Next.js frontend with TypeScript, Tailwind CSS, and React Query, as well as a Liteflow SDK backend to manage vesting contracts.

 ## Features

-- **Feature 1:** Display a list of X for users to interact with.
+- **Feature 1:** Display a list of vesting contracts for users to interact with.
-- **Feature 2:** Do X
+- **Feature 2:** Claim vested tokens for users.
-- **Feature 3:** Do Y
+- **Feature 3:** View vesting history for users.

 ## Setup